Depeche Mode: Musical style and influences

+Music video for "It's Called a Heart", showcasing the industrial-influenced musical and visual style that the band developed during the 1980s.

-Clarke was turned onto electronic music by the band Orchestral Manoeuvres in the Dark (OMD), without whom, he said, Depeche Mode would never have existed.
-Gore affirmed OMD's influence while they served as support on the Music for the Masses Tour in 1988.
+Clarke was inspired to pursue electronic music by the band Orchestral Manoeuvres in the Dark (OMD), whom he cited as crucial to the formation of Depeche Mode.
+OMD were enlisted as support on the Music for the Masses Tour, with Gore affirming their influence.
 In a later interview, Gore explained his early objectives for Depeche Mode, saying, "My dream was to combine the emotion of Neil Young or John Lennon transmitted by Kraftwerk's synthesisers.
 Soul music played by electronic instruments."
 Fletcher mentioned influences including the late 1970s punk rock scene, the post-punk bands Siouxsie and the Banshees and the Cure, and electronic group the Human League.
 Band members have also cited David Bowie, the Clash, Roxy Music and Brian Eno, Elvis Presley, the Velvet Underground, Fad Gadget, Suicide, and the blues.

 Depeche Mode were considered a teen pop group during their early period in the UK, and interviewed in teen pop magazines such as Smash Hits.
 Following the departure of Clarke, their music began to take on a darker tone, establishing a darker sound in the band's music, as Gore assumed lead songwriting duties.
 Gore's lyrics include themes such as sex, religion, and politics.
 Gore has stated he feels lyrical themes which tackle issues related to solitude and loneliness are a better representation of reality, whereas he finds "happy songs" fake and unrealistic.
 At the same time, he asserts that the group's music contains "an element of hope".

 The band had several rules that they stuck with over the course of many of their albums, including "no presets", "no chords", and "no hi-hats".
 For example, they had to assemble chords out of separate monophonic parts.
 Once they started adding samples to their music in 1982, they had rules regarding the use of samples: all samples must be original, and no sample could be used twice.
 Generally, they stuck to these rules, although almost every rule was broken at least once.
-An example of a exceptions were their re-use of a tom drum sample on both "Stripped" (1986) and "Never Let Me Down Again" (1987), and the hi-hat sound on the song "Nothing", although it was actually an (original) sample of the sound of a pneumatic bus door closing.
+Exceptions included their re-use of a tom drum sample on both "Stripped" (1986) and "Never Let Me Down Again" (1987), and the hi-hat sound on the song "Nothing", which was actually an (original) sample of a pneumatic bus door closing.
 Producer David Bascombe, who worked with the band on Music for the Masses, explained that these rules helped shape the band's unique sound.

 Depeche Mode's music has been variously described as synth-pop, alternative dance, alternative rock, dance-rock, dark wave, EDM, electronic rock, industrial, new wave, pop rock and post-punk.
 The band have also experimented with other genres throughout their career, including avant-garde, electronica, pop, soul, techno, industrial rock, heavy metal and bossa nova.